ryanmstokes/crypto-orderbook/README.md

 ## Configuring orderbooks

-The application uses a novel configuration system and set of files (found in /config) to define currencies and generate currency pair configurations for orderbooks.
+The application uses a novel configuration system and set of files (/config) to define currencies and generate currency pair configurations for orderbooks.
 The application takes the configuration files and loads them into the applications store (Redux), while a custom orderbook component, set of actions, websocket manager and set of atomically designed components is used to generate the orderbooks and its features.

 ## Defining currencies